 Despite all the reasons why dealers might not accept credit cards, many do, because they want to sell their cars.

-Some dealers accept credit for only a portion of a car’s price, such as the down payment (or even just a portion of the down payment).
+It depends, though.
+Some dealers accept credit for only a portion of a car’s price.

 Dealerships that accept credit cards for the entire purchase price of a vehicle may specialize in selling used cars, where profit margins are typically much higher, and overall prices (read: processing fees) tend to be lower.

 But there are no hard-and-fast rules here.
 The right buyer may be able to fund a brand-new car with an Amex Platinum or any card with a high credit limit, while others could be turned away altogether.

 It all comes down to you, the car you want to buy, and the dealership you’re planning to patronize.

 Can You Use a Credit Card for a Car Down Payment?

 As we mentioned above, whether a dealership lets you pay for a car with a credit card depends entirely on the dealership’s policies.

 The same goes for down payments.
 There’s no concrete answer as to whether a dealership will allow a given payment method, but some dealerships will let you pay your down payment with a credit card.
 Sometimes, this may be the case even if you’re unable to use your credit card for the full price of the vehicle.
 And other times, you may only be able to fund a portion of your down payment via card.